TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Mel Gibson may direct Andrew Garfield in war movie. plus, new 'Fifty Shades' TV spot Read More 'Zoolander 2' is totally happening. here's what we know so far Read More And Chris Pratt's next comic book movie is....
+*   Movie News Featured Movie News 'Star Wars: The Force Awakens' Trailer: You've waited 30 years to watch this Read More 'Zoolander 2' is totally happening. here's what we know so far Read More And Chris Pratt's next comic book movie is....
 Plus, 'X-Men' casting buzz Read More Explore More
     *   Family
     *   FrontRunners
     *   The Hunger Games Guide